What problem is X-Margin solving and for who?

 Who is the eventual counterparty for each trade?

 The counterparties to any user’s trades do not change.
 When trading with on an exchange, the user’s counterparty is still the exchange, and when trading bilaterally OTC, the user’s counterparty is still the OTC trading firm it traded with.
-X-Margin just ensures both sides of the trade are being margined appropriately.
+X-Margin just calculates margin bilaterally in a zero knowledge way, and both sides of the trade are being margined appropriately.